adelina-elena-a/hello-world/README.md

 # hello-world
 This is my first project on GitHub.
 ----------------------------------
-I would like to learn more abot GitHub.
+I would like to learn more about GitHub.